The Preservation Tradeoff: A Thermodynamic Bound in the Diminishing-Returns Regime: Illustrative Examples and Scope

 Crucially, this standard ARQ model is mathematically isomorphic to the linear reference ansatz $g(\kappa) = a\kappa$ used in Fig.~\ref{fig:equilibrium}, with the effective rate parameter $a \propto -\ln p$ determined by the channel noise.
 For such models, and for throughput--reliability curves reported for high-speed TCP variants~\cite{Ha2008}, typical operating points correspond to normalized stiffnesses $\tilde{\mathcal{S}}_\kappa$ of order $1$--$2$, consistent with the equilibrium condition of Eq.~\eqref{eq:identity}.

 Unlike biological systems shaped by evolution, network protocols are engineered artifacts.
-That both classes of systems converge to similar maintenance fractions supports the interpretation of the preservation band as a structural constraint, rather than a historical accident.
-This convergence is particularly striking because TCP designers optimized for throughput under real-world conditions without knowledge of kinetic proofreading or thermodynamic bounds on error correction—yet arrived at overhead ratios indistinguishable from those selected by 3.5 billion years of biological evolution.
-Moreover, the band appears to function as an attractor in design space: protocols that attempt to operate below $\kappa \approx 0.30$ (aggressive transmission with minimal acknowledgment) suffer stability failures under congestion, while those exceeding $\kappa \approx 0.50$ (excessive redundancy and conservative rate control) systematically underutilize available capacity.
-The observed convergence thus reflects not engineering convention but the shape of the underlying optimization landscape.
+That both classes of systems converge to similar maintenance fractions is consistent with the preservation band being a structural constraint of the allocation objective under diminishing returns.
+The convergence is notable because TCP designers optimized for throughput under real-world conditions without explicit reference to thermodynamic bounds---yet arrived at overhead ratios in the same range as biological proofreading.
+Within the smooth-saturation model class, protocols that attempt to operate below $\kappa \approx 0.30$ face stability failures under congestion, while those exceeding $\kappa \approx 0.50$ underutilize capacity; this provides a plausible landscape explanation for why engineered systems may cluster in the preservation band.

 \paragraph{Scope and Limitations.} The diminishing-returns assumption holds for memoryless noise channels with independent errors and for systems operating below coding thresholds.
 In systems dominated by burst errors, long-range correlations, or cooperative failure mechanisms, $R(\kappa)$ may exhibit convex regions or sharp thresholds.
 This breakdown is analogous to the waterfall region in LDPC decoding, where reliability exhibits a sharp transition rather than smooth saturation~\cite{Richardson2001}.
 In these regimes, the interior band solution is replaced by corner solutions (all-or-nothing protection), and the present framework does not apply.